dimitrisganotis/StoneVillaPelion/README.md

 # StoneVillaPelion

 A **custom** hotel website created for the StoneVillaPelion apartment from scratch.
+The design of the website was requested by the owner of StoneVillaPelion, as well as the functionality.

 ## Database